ikmalsaid/snakebox/README.md

 ```

 ## Example output from the API
-Here is one of the outputs that you will see while using the API:
+Here is an example output that you will get while using the API to send a message:
 ```
 [
     {